thoughtram/blog/_posts/2016-03-21-template-driven-forms-in-angular-2.md

 Angular comes with three different ways of building forms in our applications.
 There's the template-driven approach which allows us to build forms with very little to none application code required, then there's the model-driven **or reactive** approach using low level APIs, which makes our forms testable without a DOM being required, and last but not least, we can build our forms model-driven but with a higher level API called the `FormBuilder`.

 Hearing all these different solutions, it's kind of natural that there are also probably many different tools to reach the goal.
-This can be sometimes confusing and with this article we want to clarify a subset of form directives by focussing on template-driven forms in Angular 2.
+This can be sometimes confusing and with this article we want to clarify a subset of form directives by focussing on template-driven forms in Angular.

 {% include demos-and-videos-buttons.html post=page %}